gnrflcthm/autoeval/README.md

-# Python Auto Evaluation Script for MyUSTE Prof Evaluation
+# Python Auto Evaluation Script for Student Satisfaction Survey

 # Requirements
 1. You need to have `python` and `pip` installed in your system (atleast v3.8.x)